Franchise Definition Government: Everything You Need to Know

 Before 1979, only a few state legislatures had laws that protected aspiring franchisees from being scammed by dishonest franchisors.
 The laws, referred to as “franchise disclosure laws,” stated that entities offering the sale of franchises in the state should disclose material facts to help the intending franchisee make an informed decision.
 These material facts included:

 - The actual cost of running a franchise

 Inexperienced investors were at the mercy of franchisors in states that didn't have such laws.

 A franchisee victimized by a franchisor could take legal action for breach of contract.
 However, a lawsuit would be an added financial burden for someone who might have invested all of his or her money in an unsuccessful franchise.
 The FTC (Federal Trade Commission) got several complaints about unfair and dishonest deals in the sale of franchises.

 If you need help with franchise definition government, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel's marketplace come from law schools as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel's marketplace come from law schools like Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.